jschwinger233/skbdump/README.md

 # Known Issues

-1. Currently the tool only supports capturing packets with maximum 1500 bytes in default mode.
+1. Currently the tool only supports capturing packets with maximum 1500 bytes in default mode (bpf queue output mode).
+2. Using perf output mode can capture payload larger than 1500 bytes, but it's likely to mess up the event order and get some events lost.